Erika Höghede

-Erika Katharina Höghede (born 21 August 1963) in Sollefteå, Sweden is a Swedish actress.
-She has appeared in many TV programs and theatre plays since 1997.
+Erika Höghede (born 21 August 1963) is a Swedish actress, producer, playwright, and educator.
+She has appeared in many TV programs and theatre plays since 1993.
+Her most well known television roles include playing a sea captain and her diabolical twin on Rederiet (2000–2002), and as a doctor on S:t Mikael (1998, 1999).

 She has created several SVT programs, among them Cirkuskiosken and Bella och Theo.
-Since 2010 she is a junior lecturer at the Stockholm Academy of Dramatic Arts.
+In 2010, she became a junior lecturer at the Stockholm Academy of Dramatic Arts.
+She also served as Deputy Director of Studies.
 She has worked for Sveriges Television, UR, the Pero Theatre, the Boulevard Theatre, the Orion Theatre and the Giljotin Theatre.

-Höghede grew up in Sollefteå, Huskvarna, Bålsta and Uppsala and was educated at Stockholm University 1983–84.
+Höghede was born in Sollefteå, Sweden, and also grew up in Huskvarna, Bålsta and Uppsala.
+She was educated at Stockholm University 1983–84.
 She has studied at Teaterverkstan in Stockholm and Teatret Cantabile Due in Copenhagen.